-12In 1840, the Holy See erected the "Diocese of the Two Californias" to recognize the growth of the provinces of Alta and Baja California.
+In 1840, the Holy See erected the "Diocese of the Two Californias" to recognize the growth of the provinces of Alta and Baja California.
 In 1848, Alta California was ceded to the United States and the Holy See split the Diocese of the Two Californias into American and Mexican sections, and the American section was renamed the Diocese of Monterey.

-In 1853, the Holy See established the Archdiocese of San Francisco from the northern territory of the Diocese of Monterey.
+6In 1853, the Holy See established the Archdiocese of San Francisco from the northern territory of the Diocese of Monterey.
 The territory that would eventually become the Diocese of Oakland was, at that time, situated within the eastern part of the Archdiocese of San Francisco.

-C. Governance, Mission-Service Activities, and Structure of the Diocese of Oakland
+C. 8Governance, Mission-Service Activities, and Structure of the Diocese of Oakland

-The Debtor is a corporation sole organized under the laws of the State of California.
-The Debtor conducts its civil affairs under the laws of the State of California and the United States of America, and in accordance with Canon Law.
+9The Debtor is a corporation sole organized under the laws of the State of California.
+The Debtor conducts its civil affairs under the laws of the State of California and the United States of America, and in acdordance with Canon Law.

-None of the parish churches (the "Churches") within the diocese are separately incorporated entities under California law.
+11None of the parish churches (the "Churches") within the diocese are separately incorporated entities under California law.
 To the extent the Bishop holds goods belonging to a parish-including, for example, real and personal property-he does so in trust for the benefit of the applicable Church.
 However, because the Churches are not separately incorporated legal entities, as a matter of California law they are not separate from the Debtor, and they do not own or hold a legal or equitable interest in property separate from the Debtor.

-23Bishop Barber has led the Debtor since he was ordained to the episcopacy and installed as Bishop of Oakland on May 25, 2013.
-Bishop Barber has been an ordained priest for almost 40 years and has setved as a missionary abroad, a professor of theology, a seminary spiritual director and, from 1991-2018, as a chaplain and officer in the U.S. Navy.
+Bishop Barber has led the Debtor since he was ordained to the episcopacy and installed as Bishop of Oakland on May 25, 2013.
+Bishop Barber has been an ordained priest for almost 40 years and has served as a missionary abroad, a professor of theology, a seminary spiritual director and, from 1991 2018, as a chaplain and officer in the U.S. Navy.

-Bishop Barber is assisted in the management of the Debtor by both clergy and lay administrators and 36ff, including the Diocesan Chancellor, Vicar General and Chief Financial Officer.
-As of the Petition Date, the Debtor employed approximately 30 full-time and 42 part-time employees at the 27
+17Bishop Barber is assisted in the management of the Debtor by both clergy and lay administrators and staff, including the Diocesan Chancellor, Vicar General and Chief Financial Officer.
+As of the Petitipe Date, the Debtor employed approximately 30 full-time and 42 part-time employees at the Debtor's central services office, which is also known as the "Chancery."
+The Chancery is located in downtown Oakland.